LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 basis, and there is no way to turn them back on once they are off.

-To illustrate how Lasso code is embedded into a Lasso page, the following code may be stored in a file named "test.lasso" contained within the web server root.
+To illustrate how Lasso code is embedded into a Lasso page, the following code may be stored in a file named "test.lasso" contained within the Web server root.

 .. _call-web-example:

 ::

+   <!DOCTYPE html>
    <html>
    <head>
       <title>My Lasso Page</title>